 When Charles Revson, the founder of Revlon, proclaimed that his company’s new skin cream was “hope in a jar,” he was articulating the worst-kept secret in the beauty industry.
 Whether a buyer is plopping down $7 for a drugstore lipstick or $300 for a cutting-edge serum, the product itself can only do so much.
 The rest is left up to how the wearer feels about what they are putting on their face.

 The entryway to that crucial sensation of hope: packaging.
-Beautiful packaging can elevate all sorts of products—72% of people surveyed say that packaging design influences their buying decisions.
+Beautiful packaging can elevate all sorts of products.
+71% of survey participants said they are more likely to purchase products packaged in paper-based packaging in a 2020 study conducted by the Paper and Packaging Board.
 But beauty products in particular benefit from premium product packaging, since these items’ effectiveness depends in part on eliciting a certain emotional response from the consumer.

 So it’s no surprise that beauty products, particularly prestige items, so often come packaged in paper, paperboard and cardboard.
-Sixty-three percent of people surveyed say that paper and cardboard packaging makes a product seem more premium or high-quality, and 70% of women—the chief buyers of beauty products—say that paper and cardboard product packaging makes an item more attractive.
+67% of those surveyed said paper-based product packaging feel more premium and 71% think more highly of companies utilizing it.

 Paper shows up at every point along the beauty buyer’s journey, from paper bags looped over the arms of department store shoppers to paperboard lipstick boxes that the wearer opens with excitement.
 The ecological benefits of paper product packaging are a part of beauty consumers’ preference for paper.
-Products’ environmental impact continues to rise in importance for consumers, with 18% of beauty shoppers saying that sustainable packaging is the key signal that a product is environmentally friendly.
-It’s not just perception, either: Paper product packaging can reduce an item’s carbon footprint by up to 99%.
+It’s not only in the beauty industry, more and more brands are innovating with paper.
 And with more beauty influencers consciously shifting toward a sustainable routine, paper’s position on beauty shelves will continue to blossom.